Terry Silver: Characterization

 Director John G. Avildsen became interested in developing Terry Silver as a martial artist after discussing it with Griffith and agreed to add some fight scenes into the role.
 He gave Griffith opportunities to input ideas into his character.
 Griffith said the role was portrayed to be larger than life, "to give the adults a laugh and be all scary for the kids".
 Griffith came up with ideas for antagonizing LaRusso and Avildsen attempted to incorporate them into the film.
 Griffith portrayed Silver as a psychotic man who enjoys torturing teenagers but he was worried by Silver's personality, considering his portrayal to be too excessive.
 Avildsen instead encouraged him to use his instincts and play a more over the top character.

 In developing the character for Cobra Kai, series creators Josh Heald, Jon Hurwitz, and Hayden Schlossberg thought of Silver as a "really scary Bond villain".
 They took aspects of the character from the film and wrote him into a modern story.
 In the series, Silver is enjoying his wealthy lifestyle and shows little interest in getting involved in Cobra Kai with Kreese.
 He tells Kreese that in the 1980s he was addicted to cocaine and thinks it insane that he was fixated on torturing a teenager.
 Heald explained that they added the cocaine to his character's backstory to explain Silver's maniacal behaviour and said he had a "Charlie Sheen kind of Wall Street-like lifestyle".
 The creators insisted that Griffith keep his hair long so that he could wear the character's signature ponytail in the same style as his appearance in The Karate Kid Part III.
 Despite being uncertain about returning to the character, Griffith was swayed by the detailed backstory that the creators had devised for Silver, which explained much of the character's personality.
 Griffith described Silver as a "super-smart guy" who attempts to distract himself from his inner demons by his wealthy lifestyle but Kreese brings his demons back and it consumes him.

 The Cobra Kai creators were keen to reinvent Silver as a more three-dimensional character rather than the archetypal villain of the 1980s.
 Griffith said that he was not interested in repeating the same performance, but wanted to stay true to the essence of the character.
 His fighting style was designed to express the character of Silver in the way that he moves, which Griffith likened to a "coiled snake".
 He said that much of Silver's character is affected by his time in Vietnam, explaining that he clearly suffers from addiction and post-traumatic stress disorder.
 He described Silver's journey as a "path of survival" but thought that he is unable to change his path for the better having lived it all his life.
-In the series, Silver shows moments of vulnerability by asking Daniel for forgiveness.
-Griffith said this is based in Silver's need of "wanting to be loved, wanting a friend, wanting forgiveness".